Meet David Zimmerman

 David Zimmerman’s art is shaped by his life in the foothills of the Rocky Mountains and the city of Calgary just a short drive from his home.
 David loves the outdoors, hiking, and biking.
 He has been active in the development and maintenance of the trail network around Bragg Creek, from being one of the early pioneers in creating some of the networks to continuing to support the Greater Bragg Creek Trails Association in fundraising and volunteering.
 The contours and wide expanses of Canada’s western landscape have been his space to explore and discover.
 This sense of discovery through adventure is always with David, whether he is holding a brush, reading a book, or engaged in conversation.

-David is an active member in the community of Bragg Creek where he lives with his wife, Tara, and their four children.
+David is an active member in the community of Bragg Creek where he lives with his family.
 He can often be found at community events or helping with the wellness committee, nearby community associations, the food bank, school painting days, and community paint nights.
 By day, David is the senior pastor of Bragg Creek Community Church which meets in the local community center on Sundays.
 He is passionate about community and charitable works.
 For a list of charities David supports, visit the Charities page.

 David Zimmerman is known all over Canada and the U.S. His work has touched many lives, and the unique high gloss look brings his paintings to life for everyone to enjoy.